In blow to DOJ, federal judge approves Baltimore police reform agreement

 The consent decree was proposed after the Justice Department launched an investigation into the death of Freddie Gray, a 25-year-old black man who died in police custody in 2015.
 The report found evidence of unlawful stops, searches and arrests.

-The consent decree orders Baltimore police to use proper de-escalation tactics and undergo training on how to interact with youth, the mentally ill, protestors and victims in sexual assault cases.
+The consent decree orders Baltimore police to use proper de-escalation tactics and undergo training on how to interact with youth, the mentally ill, protesters and victims in sexual assault cases.
 It also requires the city establish a community task force to oversee the police department and publicly report their findings.